-He is currently the Secretary of the Thin Films and Surfaces group of the Institute of Physics (IOP), and was recently elected to the Groups Committee of the IOP.
+He was Secretary of the Thin Films and Surfaces group of the Institute of Physics (IOP) from 2013 - 2017, and was recently a member to the Groups Committee of the IOP until October 2018.
+He remains a member of the Thin Films and Surfaces Committee until 2021.
 He was a co-founder of the UK based Network, Surface Science of Biological Important Interfaces in 2000.
 In 2003 he obtained funding and co-chaired the first "Biological Surfaces and Interfaces", European Conference at Castelvecchio Pascoli in Italy, and was involved in organising the 2005 and 2007 meetings.
-He was guest editor for a special issue of Journal of Physics:Condensed Matter on Surface Science f Biologically Important Interfaces.
-He is co-chair of the upcoming ISSC21 Conference to be held in Manchester in 2017 He is currently guest editor for the Journal of Physics:Condensed Matter for a special issue on Near Ambient Pressure X-ray Photoelectron Spectroscopy.
+He has acted as guest editor for special issues of Journal of Physics:Condensed Matter on Surface Science f Biologically Important Interfaces in 2005 and an issue on Near Ambient Pressure X-ray Photoelectron Spectroscopy in 2018.

 Dr. Thomas is heavily involved in outreach and has undertaken a great deal of Schools and public outreach work including lectures and demonstrations for schools, colleges adult education centres, the Institute of Physics and Manchester Science Festival to name a few.
 His lectures have included the flash bang show, "Physics and Chemistry, More Magic than Harry Potter", "On the Face of it: Surfaces in Chemistry, Materials and Medicine" and "Filling up on Sunshine: Energy from Sunlight".
 He was part of a team from the University of Manchester who manned a stand on generating fuel from sunlight at the 2011 Royal Society Summer Science Exhibition, for which he made the video "How to make a Berry Solar Cell" on YouTube.
 He has worked on stands at three Jodrell Live events as well as numerous other schools and college events.
 He has also been a partner scientist in two Royal Society Partnership projects; the first, "Gases Galore", with St. Paul's School in Stalybridge, focused on pollutant gases and how they can affect breathing.
 The second with Broadbent Fold School in Dukinfield was entitled, "Light for Life", and involved the children trying to determine whether simple digital photography could be used to measure blood flow as well as introducing children from Year 1 to year 6 to concepts associated with light and imaging.